bf-enterprise-solutions/ed.bf/README.md

-# bfed -- an opinionated ed re-implementation in Brainfuck
+# ed.bf -- an opinionated ed re-implementation in Brainfuck

 > The original grep [as part of ed text editor] was written [overnight] in PDP-11 assembly language [by Ken Thompson].